JavaScript Data Types

 'null' has a 'falsey' value.
 This means that when used in conditionals it will be coerced into 'false'.

-The typeof null
+The typeof null return 'object'.

 null vs. undefined